learn-co-students/atl-bonus-lectures/testify/SLIDES.md

   (Because eventually the changes needed are deep.)
 * Legacy Code is code that has been abandoned from an engineering perspective but is still in production.
 * By having tests and "redirecting" a segment of the functionality, we can rewrite in pieces without ever leaving the app committed in a broken state.
-* The code will get temporarily worse as you refactor since you have to add more code before you can delete the bad code.
+* The code will get temporarily worse as you refactor since you have to add more code to safely get to a point where the original code can be removed.
+(Maintaining behavior.)

 ---